dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 ![gggi vs female propensity](/img/gender-equality-paradox/gggi_vs_female_propensity.svg)
 </a>

-This the same as the original Stoet and Geary figure, with three small changes:
+This is the same as the original Stoet and Geary figure, with three small changes:

 <!-- really only 1 million or greater? -->

 1. Switch the axes.
-3. Color countries according to continent.
+3. Color countries according to their continent.
 4. Show a [LOWESS](https://en.wikipedia.org/wiki/Local_regression) smoothing (linearity is for wimps) along with a 95% confidence interval, computed using [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_%28statistics%29).

 ### A different calculation for STEM-participation